 Parking facilities for the owners of these camper vans are also available in the city in Camper Park which is nearby the metro station connecting the visitors to the City Center.
 Camper Park has all the facilities like electricity, pools, and Wi-Fi.

-- Weather: The winter weather in Valencia (Spain) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in Valencia (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Valencia (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.